CenterForOpenScience/SHARE/whitepapers/tickets/SHARE-822.md

     "Delta" will have to exist for SHARE to detect the need to remove the subject from existing works.
  ```

-### Strange Situations:
+### Strange Situations

 - Custom Taxonomy item added
   - Foxtrot is added to Taxonomy X
 - Custom Taxonomy item removed
   - Bravo is removed to Taxonomy X
   - Echo is removed to Taxonomy X
 - Custom Taxonomy item renamed
   - Echo -> Romeo is added to Taxonomy X
 - Custom Taxonomy item redefined
   - Alpha -> Bepress B is added to Taxonomy X
 - Custom Taxonomy item duplicated
   - Foxtrot -> Bepress A is added to Taxonomy X
 - Preprint with Custom Taxonomy moves providers